grogorick/instant-markdown/README.md

 - Ctrl+S to save the file

 ### Known issues and missing features:
-- Click to move cursor
+- Click to move cursor to that exact position
 - Text selection
 - Multiline inline formatting
 - Task lists
+- Collapse sections
 - Register PWA in OS to open \*.md files

 *Pull requests are welcome!*